 What does Christmas mean to you?

-For me (like many of you), the real meaning is found in Jesus (Luke 2): in the Son of God, the Prince of Peace, and King of kings, who gives me His peace in my pain; in the Wonderful Counselor who guides and comforts me with His counsel; in the Lamb of God who came into a messed up world to die for me because of His unconditional love.
+For me (like many of you), the real meaning is found in Jesus (read Luke 2).
+It’s found in the Son of God, the Prince of Peace, and King of kings, who gives me His peace in my pain.
+It’s found in the Wonderful Counselor who guides and comforts me with His counsel.
+It’s found in the Lamb of God who came into a messed up world to die for me because of His unconditional love.
+It’s found in the redemption his death and resurrection have freely provided for all who believe.

 I focused on Jesus back in 1997 when my mom died and I still choose to focus on Him today.
-When I do, He gives the grace and strength I need to celebrate His coming no matter what’s going on in my life.
+When I do, He gives the grace and strength I need to celebrate His coming no matter what’s going on in my life, like last year when my husband was in the hospital and we had been told he had cancer that had metastacized.

 Where will you focus this holiday season, on your pain or on the Prince of Peace?